tianshu129/foqat/UserManual.md

 Convert unit of VOCs between ugm and ppbv for VOC time series.
 Conduct statistics of VOC concentrations.
 The CAS number was matched for each VOC speices (from column name), and the Molecular Weight (MW) and Maximum Incremental Reactivity (MIR) value are matched through the CAS number and used for time series calculation.
 The MIR value comes from “Carter, W. P. (2009).
 Updated maximum incremental reactivity scale and hydrocarbon bin reactivities for regulatory applications.
 California Air Resources Board Contract, 2009, 339” (revised January 28, 2010).
+Note: If input VOC species contain M,P-xylene, it will be automatically divided into m-xylene and P-xylene evenly.

 * #### Usage
 ``` r
 vocct(df, unit = "ppbv", t = 25, p = 101.325, stcd=FALSE, sortd =TRUE, colid = 1, wamg=FALSE)